usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 ## Secure Device Operation

-Ability for the IoT device to operate securely and safely.
+Ability to operate securely and safely.
 Capabilities that may be necessary:
 - Ability to keep an accurate internal system time.
 - Ability to define various operational states.
 - Ability to operate in various operational states.